roba-6734/chatgpt-chat-pinner/STORE_DESCRIPTION.md

 - Uses Chrome's built-in storage APIs
 - Optimized for performance and reliability

+## Privacy & Data Security

+**Your Privacy is Our Priority**

+This extension is designed with privacy-first principles:

+🔒 **Zero Data Collection**: We do not collect, store, or transmit any personal information 📱 **Local Storage Only**: All data stays in your browser using Chrome's built-in storage 🌐 **No External Servers**: We have no servers to store or access your data 📊 **No Analytics**: No tracking, analytics, or monitoring of your usage 🔐 **Minimal Permissions**: Only requests the permissions absolutely necessary for functionality

+**What We Store:**
+- Chat IDs (unique identifiers) for chats you choose to pin
+- This data is stored locally in your browser only
+- No chat content, conversations, or personal information is accessed

+**Data Usage:**
+- Chat IDs are used solely to remember your pinned chat preferences
+- Data helps reorder your chat list to show pinned chats at the top
+- Preferences are maintained across browser sessions

+**Cross-Device Sync:**
+- If you have Chrome sync enabled, your pinned chats may sync across devices
+- This is handled entirely by Chrome's built-in sync service
+- We have no control over or access to this sync process

+**Compliance:**
+- ✅ GDPR compliant (European Union)
+- ✅ CCPA compliant (California)
+- ✅ Chrome Web Store privacy standards
+- ✅ No third-party data sharing

 Transform your ChatGPT experience from chaotic to organized with ChatGPT Chat Pinner!

 ---